-injury to part of the body resulting from compression between two rigid surfaces peak sound pressure level obtained when using standardized C-weighting discharge mechanism inanimate system for releasing and propelling a projectile driving mechanism assembly of linked parts or components (e.g. gears, belts and winding mechanisms), at least one of which moves, powered by a source (e.g. electrical or mechanical means) independent of a child edge line, formed at the junction of two surfaces, whose length exceeds 2,0 mm curled edge edge in which the portion of the sheet adjacent to the edge is bent into an arc and forms an angle of less than 90° with the base sheet hemmed edge edge in which the portion of the sheet adjacent to the edge is folded back on the sheet itself through an angle of approximately 180°, so that the portion of the sheet adjacent to the edge is approximately parallel to the main sheet rolled edge edge in which the portion of the sheet adjacent to the edge is bent into an arc and forms an angle between 90° and 120° with the main sheet c) Curled edge a No limit.
+injury to part of the body resulting from compression between surfaces peak sound pressure level obtained when using standardized C-weighting dart projectile in the form of a shaft less than 150 mm in length that is intended to be thrown or blown discharge mechanism component of the toy, separate from the projectile, which releases or propels the projectile into free flight driving mechanism assembly of linked parts or components (e.g. gears, belts and winding mechanisms), at least one of which moves, powered by a source (e.g. electrical or mechanical means) independent of a child edge line, formed at the junction of two surfaces, whose length exceeds 2,0 mm curled edge edge in which the portion of the sheet adjacent to the edge is bent into an arc and forms an angle of less than 90° with the base sheet hemmed edge edge in which the portion of the sheet adjacent to the edge is folded back on the sheet itself through an angle of approximately 180°, so that the portion of the sheet adjacent to the edge is approximately parallel to the main sheet rolled edge edge in which the portion of the sheet adjacent to the edge is bent into an arc and forms an angle between 90° and 120° with the main sheet a) Rolled edge